 |Average A Level Point Score|

-But the success doesn’t end there, Cardinal Newman also compares well when looking at Vocational students’ progress, with the College outstripping local competitors in the average vocational point score to be the top College in Lancashire as well as leading the tables for Vocational Value Added.
+But the success doesn’t end there, Cardinal Newman also compares well when looking at Vocational students’ progress, with the College outstripping local competitors in the average vocational point score to be the top College in Lancashire as well as leading the league tables for Vocational Value Added.

 |Average BTEC Point Score|